The federal government encourages people to save for retirement in a variety of ways. Mainly, the government gives superannuation tax concessions.

 4 The fourth thing to consider is the other type of services or benefits available.
 Some funds offer cheap home loans, financial products, newsletters or discounts.

-Since 1 July 2017, the maximum that can be held in the retirement phase (in which earnings and capital gains are not taxed) is $1,600,000.
+Since 1 July 2017, the maximum that can be held in the retirement phase (in which earnings and capital gains are not taxed) is $1.6 million (ignoring investment gains or losses).
 Any excess must be held in the accumulation phase (where earnings and capital gains are taxed, but on a concessional basis).

 Superannuation funds have the advantage that they pay tax in the accumulation phase of 15 per cent on their income and 10 per cent on their capital gains on assets held for 12 months.
 This means that money in superannuation should grow more quickly than money invested in a person’s own name, so long as the person is paying a marginal rate of tax above 15 per cent.